Switcheo/tradehub/SETUP.md

 ## Requirements

-All nodes need the following databases installed regardless of type.
+Nodes that serve public APIs need the following databases installed.
+Validators need at least one full node with these installed to run the oracle service, but can skip installing these for the validator node itself.

 - Redis
 - Postgresql